-We have studied over 40 Multi-Victim, Multi-Offender (MVMO) cases at 24 locations, mostly involving allegations of ritual abuse, since 1995.
+Since 1995, we have studied over 40 Multi-Victim, Multi-Offender (MVMO) cases at 24 locations, mostly involving allegations of ritual abuse.

 In other areas of this website, we do not take sides.
 We do not reach conclusions.
 We merely report both or all sides of each issue and let our readers make up their mind.
 However, with these ritual abuse cases, it seemed obvious to us that grave injustices had been done, both to the alleged perpetrators and to the alleged victims.
 As Kimberly Hart of the National Child Abuse Defense Center said, police and District Attorneys' offices had suspended their "intellectual integrity."
 They readily "believed the absurd."